Website monetization: Pay per click advertising

 Pay per click or PPC (also called Cost per click) is a marketing strategy put in place by search engines and various advertising networks such as Google Ads, where an advertisement, usually targeted by keywords or general topic, is placed on a relevant website or within search engine results.
 The advertiser then pays for every click that is made on the advertisement.
 This paid click activity fuels many revenue generating programs such as Google AdSense.

 Cost per impression advertising

 Cost per impression (also called cost per mille) is a marketing strategy put in place by various advertising networks, where an advert is placed on a relevant website, usually targeted to the content sector of that site.
 The advertiser then pays for every time the advert is displayed to a user.
 Most system will use a method known as cost per thousand impressions.
 If a website publisher charges $4.00 CPM, the advertiser is paying $4.00 for every 1,000 ad impressions (each time the ad is shown 1,000 times).

+Most display ad setups are run through a third-party ad network, who take a cut of publishers' revenue.